-Approaches that help autism are widely varied and individualized.
+Approaches that help manage autism are widely varied and individualized.
 Autistic symptoms are also unique to the individual, although they tend to fall into clusters or patterns.
 So where does it all come together?
 We know that all of these approaches affect the autistic’s brain, and most of the symptoms emerge from the brain as a result of some sort of malfunction.

-So, it makes sense to look at methods that can improve the functioning of the brain to see if they can help improve autistic issues.
+So, it makes sense to look at methods that can improve the functioning of the brain to see if they can help improve issues.
 One group of methods that has been gaining popularity recently is brainwave biofeedback or neurofeedback.

 I will provide an overview of the various types of neurofeedback that have been used and give you an idea about the important questions and possible answers to consider.
 Later, I will suggest that a more direct effect on a particular system in the brain can be particularly helpful.